jim60105/docker-stable-diffusion-webui/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-> [!NOTE]
-> The main program, [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), is distributed under [AGPL-3.0 license](https://github.com/AUTOMATIC1111/stable-diffusion-webui/blob/master/LICENSE.txt).
-> Please consult their repository for access to the source code and licenses.
-> The following is the license for the Dockerfiles and CI workflows in this repository.

 > [!CAUTION]
 > An AGPLv3 licensed Dockerfile means that you ***MUST*** **distribute the source code with the same license**, if you